-Authorised absence Unauthorised absence Medical or dental appointment with evidence TruancyArriving late to school after the Family bereavement 2 days of religious observance Participating in a sporting activity register has closed (0900) Family holiday in term time Birthdays Missed public transport
+Authorised absence Unauthorised absence Medical or dental appointment with evidence Family bereavement 2 days of religious observance Participating in a sporting activity Truancy Arriving late to school after the register has closed (0900) Family holiday in term time Birthdays Missed public transport

-Absence due to illness will be authorised until attendance falls below 90%, at which point school are unable to authorise further absences without appropriate medical evidence.
-Medical consideration may be based upon known diagnoses or may be in the form of prescriptions and appointment cards or doctors' notes.
-Medical evidence does not always necessitate a doctor's appointment.
+Absence due to illness will be authorised until attendance falls below 90%, at which point school is unable to authorise further absences without medical evidence.
+Medical evidence may be in the form of prescriptions and appointment cards or doctors' notes.